nilx/simplest_color_balance/README.txt

     the V value axis;
 * HSI: the balance is performed in the HSI color space cube, on the I intensity axis, with clipping on the RGB channels;
-* HSI bounded: the balance is performed in the HSI color space cube, on the I intensity axis, then the RGB channels are scaled proportionally to the I balance, with clipping.
+* IRGB bounded: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with clipping.

 Only 8bit RGB PNG images files are handled.
 Other PNG files are implicitly converted to 8bit color RGB.